alviandaniel2109/Gold-price-forecasting-application-using-Fuzzy-time-Series-Model-Chen-and-Lee-High-Order/README.md

 Password: 123456

 ### Contact us
-If you experience difficulties and have questions, please contact alviandaniel2109@gmail.com or instagram at @fadlidony.
+If you experience difficulties and have questions, please contact alviandaniel2109@gmail.com or instagram at @alviansinagaa.
 Thank you